 The 2015 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR) will include a tutorial on Computer Vision for Visual Effects with several expert speakers from industry and academia.
 The tutorial will take place the day before the main conference begins, from 8:30 AM to 12:00 PM on June 7, 2015 in Room 105 of the Hynes Convention Center in Boston, Massachusetts.
 See more details at this page.

 I’ve been lax on blogging, though I have a few topics in the wings… but in the meantime, I’m beginning to post Youtube videos from my Spring 2014 course at Rensselaer Polytechnic Institute based on the book, targeted at beginning graduate students and advanced undergraduates.
 Each roughly hour-long video recording covers 1-2 sections of the book and contains my voice over a screen capture of handwritten notes, figures from the book, running code on real images, and webpage/video views.
-New videos will be added once or twice a week and the complete set will be available in May 2014.
 Check them out at this page.

 Here’s a talk I recently gave that overviews the field of computer vision and its applications to visual effects in movies and television:

 The first 24 minutes are a general introduction to computer vision, why it’s difficult, and what kinds of problems computer vision researchers in academia and industry study.
 The rest of the talk overviews computer vision problems that are encountered in the design and production of visual effects, with lots of stills and videos from movies and TV.
 The main categories of problems (Matting, Image Compositing and Editing, Features, Dense Correspondence, Matchmoving, Motion Capture, and 3D Acquisition) parallel the chapters in my book.